JaGeo/AtomicContributions/README.md

 Todo
 --------
-1. Treat Degeneracy
+1. IR and Raman active modes should be marked
-2. Scaling of Intensities
+2. Mulliken Symbols should be shown
 3. Other functionalities
 4. Include tests